bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.markdown

 I can keep listing things here forever.
 When I come to think about it for the entire time I've been using Linux only one major problem got resolved - USB devices support.
-I still remember the days when I had to write auto mounting policies myself or to use _mount_ manually all the time.
+I still remember the days when I had to write auto-mounting policies myself or to use `mount` manually all the time.
 I won't even mention the quality of most proprietary apps on Linux, the huge amount of missing essential application and the unavailability of mainstream video games.